-Well friends, I figured it was about time that I gave you a renovation progress update - nearly 6 weeks into this project and things are moving at an incredibly quick pace.
+Well friends, I figured it was about time that I gave you a renovation progress update - we're 6 weeks into this project and things are moving at an incredibly quick pace.
 I love sharing the journey with you all, and hearing your feedback, tips and suggestions.
-Hope you're ready for photo overload as I show you just what's been going on over at The Organised You central!
+Hope you're ready for photo overload as I show you what's been happening at The Organised You central!

-6 weeks ago my husband and I were celebrating where we're at in life, and that we've finally been able to get to this point of renovating to create our dream home for our little family.
-Anticipating the journey that lay ahead of us was both daunting and exciting, but having planned this project for nearly 9 years [since we moved into our house], we were more than ready to get the show on the road!
+6 weeks ago my husband and I were celebrating where we're at in life, and feeling proud that we're at this point of creating our dream home for our little family!
+Anticipating the journey that lay ahead of us is both daunting and exciting, but having planned this project for nearly 9 years [since we moved into our house], we were more than ready to get the show on the road!
 (You can take a sneak peek at our renovation plans here).

 Here's the empty kitchen - cupboards marked with sticky-notes are ones we decided to keep as storage solutions in the garage.

-We've been popping in for visits and check-ins whenever we can, and the progress each time has been amazing to see.
-Almost immediately after we moved out, the boys demo'ed the kitchen and back wall, and ripped out the ceiling to expose the rafters.
+We've been popping into the house for visits and check-ins whenever we can, and the progress each time has been amazing to see.
+Almost immediately after we moved out, the boys demo'ed the kitchen and back wall, and ripped out the ceiling to expose the beams.
 To see this view when we walked through the door was crazy - finally an open-plan living space with tree-top views, what we've been dreaming about for what feels like forever!

 With the wall completely removed, it was exciting to see how much space we would have, and how large this room would be.

 By the next visit, framing had begun and the massive steel beams were in.
 This photo shows me standing in our new kitchen area.
-I spend a lot of time just taking photos of the space... wine in hand of course :)
+I spent a lot of time just taking photos of our new space... wine in hand of course :)

-The room was starting to take shape.
-The photo below shows the where the kitchen/dining area ends, and the new deck begins.
+The room is starting to take shape!
+The photo below shows where the kitchen/dining area ends, and the new deck begins.
 We will have bi-fold doors separating the two spaces, and floor-to-ceiling windows along the right to take advantage of the views.

-The ceiling of exposed rafters is something I'm still trying to get my head around.
+The ceiling of exposed beams is something I'm still trying to get my head around.
 We had quite low ceilings previously, so it now definitely feels more open and expansive, but it really just looks like a whole lotta wood to me!
-I'm struggling to envisage what it will look like when the planks goes up between the rafters and they are painted white (or white-washed....), but trusting it will look great in the end.
-Trying to keep my mind focussed on this inspiration image...
+I'm struggling to envisage what it will look like when the planks goes up between the beams and they are painted white (or white-washed....).
+But I'm trusting it will look great in the end!
+Trying to keep my mind focused on this inspiration image...

-The kids had to have a little dance on the spot, they were so excited!
+The kids had a little dance on the spot, they were so excited!

-This will be the view standing at the kitchen sink out to the back yard.
-But hopefully the back yard won't look like a construction site!
+This will be the view out to the back yard when I'm standing at the kitchen sink... although the back yard won't look like a construction site!
 Focus on the trees, focus on the trees.

 Not only is this room looking more finished, but our builders have now started on the floor above.
 When the stairs go in, they'll be just to the right of that far-right post.
 This is the current access to the new level from the deck.
 Climbing up that ladder completely freaks me out as I'm not good with heights, and it is super high up as we are on a sloped block.